🎧 Listen to the full episode: SuperFastBusiness Podcast

 So how do you know the right place to go for the particular situation?

-Generally, working with a team that understands your business is crucial to search engine optimization.
-Whether working across different languages, regions, and industries, finding an individual whose experience matches yours will ensure optimal growth through increased visibility on SERPs.
-Perhaps, this may just save time too!
+Working with a team that understands your business is crucial to search engine optimization.
+Whether working across different languages, regions, and industries, finding an individual whose experience matches yours will ensure optimal growth.

-But, there’s a big issue.
 The keywords they want to rank high up on Google are ego-driven.
-That is, you don’t know what people want when they type their search query; not even Google knows what they want.
-That’s why you need to define your customer’s ideal client, plus ensure that you understand what they want to achieve.
+You don't know what people want when they type their search query.
+That's why you need to define your customer's ideal client, plus ensure that you understand what they want to achieve.

 So, are you really wasting your money on SEO?

-Some people took months or years to write content.
-That is maybe 1500 different articles and come to them to say they have all the content.
-But, they don’t rank well on anything.
+Some people took months or years to write content - maybe 1500 different articles - and come to say they have all the content but don't rank well on anything.

 In a nutshell, Google is looking for experts who can show how they've solved specific problems.
 This means sharing your knowledge and experience is not enough.
 Google wants solutions.